utzmankazeem/newsletter/README.md

 # newsletterApp

+# npm install
+run npm install to install all dependencies

+# npm start
+npm start to run app

-#A Newsletter
+# A Newsletter

-#A Newsletter sign up web application The App is designed for users to signup to a newsletter mail delivery service.
+A Newsletter sign up web application The App is designed for users to signup to a newsletter mail delivery service.

+# Design

-#Design to consume the services of mailchimp’s api To Serve users email authorization, and grant signup request.
+An app that consumes the services of mailchimp’s api To Serve users email authorization, and grant signup request.

-#The App returns a success or failure page after signup.
+The App returns a success or failure page after signup.

+# Usability

-#Users know the status of their sign-up request with either a success or faliure response page.
+Users know the status of their sign-up request with either a success or faliure response page.

-#API #Mailchimp #Nodejs #Ejs #Javascript #Bootstrap #CSS
+#API
+#Mailchimp
+#Nodejs
+#Ejs
+#Javascript
+#Bootstrap
+#CSS